 Demand for more protein, improved nutrition and convenience is driving sales growth of drinkable yogurt as a way to fuel the body at the start of each day.

-Yogurt and fruit smoothies containing non-fat yogurt are becoming a part of many people’s daily routines, and have greater nutritional value than most other popular breakfast options.
+With their grab-and-go convenience, drinkable yogurt and fruit smoothies containing non-fat yogurt are becoming a part of many people’s daily routines, and have greater nutritional value than most other popular breakfast options.
 Yogurt is an excellent source of:

 - Lean protein — an alternative to high-fat breakfast sausage and eggs